prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 matchingTeams //> [{city:"New York", name:"Yankees"}]
 ````

-> NOTE: the `filter()` function returns an array, even if it is empty or only contains one item.
+> NOTE: the `filter()` method returns an array, even if it is empty or only contains one item.

 ## Finding

 Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find.

-Use the `find()` function to select a single items from an array - only the first item matching a given condition.
+Use the `find()` method to select a single items from an array - only the first item matching a given condition.

 ```` js
 var nums = [1, 2, 3, 4]